mapic/shiny/README.md

 # Shiny Server
-Self-hosting of Shiny Apps with Shiny Server Pro Docker setup
+Self-hosting of Shiny Apps with Shiny Server Docker setup

 Please see the [wiki](https://github.com/mapic/shiny/wiki) for more information.